This Elden Ring review was originally published on Feb. 23, 2022

 Elden Ring review: Story and setting

 Acclaimed spec fic author George R.R.
 Martin helped write Elden Ring’s backstory, and his influence on the game is clear.
 The Lands Between are a rich, nuanced fantasy realm, with a complicated cast of characters and a sense that the status quo is anything but immutable.
-Depending on your gameplay choices, you can wind up with one of the many different Elden Ring endings.

 Like many other From games, the specifics of the plot aren’t that important here, as the atmosphere and characters generally leave a bigger impression.
 Still, if you’re dying to know: The Elden Ring is a powerful artifact that split into four pieces after a devastating war called the Shattering.
 Four demigods each took a piece of the Ring, and each one became dark and twisted as a result.
 You play as a Tarnished: an immortal undead warrior who can defeat the demigods, reshape the ring and become an Elden Lord.